 Why should businesses use web analytics tools?

-Whilst almost anyone with a website can see value from understanding their website analytics, they predominantly benefit those using their website to drive brand awareness and new business/revenue.
-The insight gained from website analytics allow businesses to understand their online presence and gauge their current website success.
+Whilst almost anyone with a website can see value from understanding their web analytics, they predominantly benefit those using their website to drive brand awareness and new business/revenue.
+The insight gained from web analytics allows businesses to understand their online presence and gauge their current website success.

 To any business, a website is vital; the online nucleus and lifeblood of marketing campaigns, pipeline success and customer retention.
 It makes sense to know the finer workings of your business website, so decisions can be made to constantly improve the results you gain from it (be it conversions, downloads or form fills).
 Web analytics offer definitive and objective understanding, giving businesses the best chance to dominate their online market.